theartofcomputerprogramming/meetup/README.md

 **This event will be recorded and posted to YouTube as a public video at https://www.youtube.com/channel/UCHOHy9Rjl3MlEfZ2HI0AD3g**

-Google Meet link will be updated here and sent to attendees before the meeting.

 #### Agenda

 **2:00 - 2:10** Meet and greet\